 Rational Emotive Therapy (REBT) – Similar to CBT this type of therapy focuses on hanging irrational beliefs related to your alcohol use while also teaching you to regulate extreme emotions and negative behavioral patterns or tolerate those emotions you can’t fully regulate.

 Individual Therapy – While our treatment model predominantly utilizes a small group approach, we recognize that everyone has specific areas that are highly personal which they’d prefer not to discuss in a group.

-Family Therapy – At Mount Regis we understand that individuals do not exist in a vacuum and that each person that comes to us for help has relatives and friends who are an important part of their lives.
+Family Therapy – At our addiction rehab center we understand that individuals do not exist in a vacuum and that each person that comes to us for help has relatives and friends who are an important part of their lives.
 While your alcohol difficulties may have caused rifts in these relationships they can be restored with increased understanding of the nature of your problems.
 We help family members gain a clearer view of your experiences and difficulties, treatment, and post- discharge plan.
 This enables all family members to be mutually supportive of each other both during and after your treatment with us.

 Experiential Options – At Mount Regis we also offer non-traditional therapeutic opportunities in which you can participate.
 These include:

 - Nutritional and wellness counseling